Filipe-Seixas/engi89_vpc_task/readme.md

 ## Creating a Routing Table

+- Now we want to create a routing to allow subnets to communicate through the internet

 - Go to Route Tables > Create Route Table
 	- Name: eng89_infra_filipe_route_internet
 	- VPC: Select eng89_infra_filipe_vpc